technolaji/github4s/docs/src/main/tut/pull_request.md

 ## List the files in a pull request

-You can also list the files for a pull request using `listFiles`, it takes as arguments:
+You can also list the files for a pull request using `listFiles`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - the pull request number.